mpate154/MA222FinalExamGenerator/README.md

 ## Usage
 If the last semester's exams have been added to the Canvas page
-- copy and paste those tests into the appropriate test text files
+- copy and paste those tests into the appropriate test text files (These files contain up to the 2024 tests)
 - run the 'main' file to generate an exam!
 - Copy and paste the second line multiple times if you want multiple exams to be generated.